 Insurance companies and medical facilities share the blame for America's medical catastrophe.
 The insurance companies want our medical expenditures to forever remain beyond what is reasonable, even as they outwardly and disingenuously pretend to be seeking better pricing for us.
 In fact, the biggest insurance companies were invited to the White House to help craft the Affordable Care Act (Obamacare).
 Patients who were already suffering under the system, however, were not invited to the discussions.
 The result of the partnership was a Christmas present to the health insurance industry that it could not have possibly refused.
 The bastard child of their incestuous relationship was, of course, the Affordable Care Act.

 The main principle of the Affordable Care Act, now codified into federal law, is to force private citizens into purchasing insurance services that they do not necessarily want, or face being fined in other ways that are equally unconstitutional.
-American citizens were now health insurance customers at the barrel of a gun, except for those who are too poor.
+Now, American citizens are health insurance customers at the barrel of a gun, except for those who are too poor.
 Our poorest are punitively taxed, for already being too poor to buy into the glorious new system, which is actually just the old system with even greater expenses.
-This disgrace harkens back to the debtor's prison system of colonial times, which had so enraged the Founding Fathers, except an individual now needs not go into debt to be coercively placed into debt, for his option to shop is no longer voluntary.
+This disgrace harkens back to the debtor's prison system of colonial times, which had so enraged the Founding Fathers, except that now an individual needs not go into debt to be coercively placed into debt, for his option to shop is no longer voluntary.
 This gift is why the insurance companies were so quiet during the passage of Obamacare.
-They were being offered a gift-horse of epic proportions.
-Meanwhile, our younger generations, which tend to believe in their own self-evident entitlement, were so ignorant of history that they accepted that socialism was truly about helping poor people.
+They were being offered a gift horse of epic proportions.
+Meanwhile, our younger generations, which tend to believe in their own self-evident entitlement, were so ignorant of history that they accepted that socialism is truly about helping poor people.

 The insurance cartel also suckles from governmental over-regulation, while they likewise pretend to be opposed to it.
 The regulations help the insurance companies to block upstarts from being able to compete.
 In other words, there are so many regulations that only the well-established companies, with their vast armies of attorneys, can hope to comply with them all.
 Of course, none of this cronyism would be possible if the government did not actively participate in a charade that quietly keeps the market closed through regulatory chicanery.